 There are occasions when my students sign client confidentiality undertakings/agreements whereby they agree to keep certain information strictly confidential.
 In this case do not upload projects with any confidential information under any circumstances.
 Keep your word and honor your agreements.

 If students signed a client confidentiality undertaking whereby they agreed to not publish certain details of a project, do not upload those components of the project.
+Look at your project from the client’s perspective.
+Is there sensitive information about the client?
+Is there anything that could be detrimental to the client if others saw your project?
 Request permission if you are unsure.
 Contact the client, or other parties involved in the agreement, to seek permission.
 If permission is granted, obtain it through some type of written consent such as email.

 Below is an example of a situation where student in the JMU Ad Club agree to “not post online any, all or parts of the work created…at any point…The only exception is if the students place the work in a private, password-protected, online environment.”
 I teach strategy-oriented marketing courses, not art and design courses.
 In one of my courses where students develop integrated marketing communications plans, students create ad samples to explain their creative concepts.
 I encourage students to either create these ads entirely on their own if they have the requisite art/design skills; if not they should provide rough hand-drawn images (even with simple stick figures) to convey their concepts.
+I sometimes allow students to outsource their graphic design work to a fellow JMU student.
+In this case, students need to seek my prior permission and provide proper attribution to the other student’s work in the project.
 This guidance is to protect the students from problems.
 For instance, if a project contains any material that the students did not create, they are not acting in accordance with our university’s Honor Code.
 Specifically, such actions would be in violation of “submitting for academic credit any work completed by someone else.”
 Furthermore, such violations could potentially open up the door for legal entanglements with other parties beyond our university.
 When in doubt, do not upload copyrighted project elements to personal websites and speak to your instructor about any concerns.

 Sometimes students do not intentionally plagiarize, but sometimes they do.
 In group projects, students may not know if other teammates plagiarized.
 To avoid having your name (a.k.a., your brand) associated with a dishonest project posted online try using a plagiarism checker.